 Whilst I wasn’t expecting a menu featuring chicken nuggets, I was a little surprised that there was no form of children’s menu, not even half portions/pricing of the adult options.
 I do feel that this might put families off dining whilst staying at Chicheley Hall.

 For starters my husband opted for the Soup of the Day – Sweet Potato and Coconut whilst I decided on the Thai Spiced Fishcake with Cucumber and Sesame Salad.

-I think I might have confused the waiter with my son and I sharing a starter, as we had a bit of an issue with my main meal not arriving with the others.
+I think I might have confused the waiter with my son and me deciding to share a starter, as we had a bit of an issue with my main meal not arriving with the others.
 When it became apparent that my meal would be served a bit later than my husband and son, I was offered a complimentary drink.
-Mix ups happen and it was dealt with well overall.
+Mix-ups happen and it was dealt with well overall.

 My husband had the Aberdeen Angus Burger, served with Monterey Jack Cheese, Lettuce and Tomato and Onion Chutney.
 This was served with chips and coleslaw.
 I had the Roast Chicken Breast served with Gratin Potato, seasonal vegetables and red wine jus.
 Both options were again full of flavour and much enjoyed.

 The desserts were really very good, whilst my son went for plain vanilla ice cream, my husband had the Pear and Almond Tart, served with ice cream and I had the Chocolate and Caramel Cheesecake, which was sublime.